hbctraining/Intro-to-Shell/lessons/01_the_filesystem.md

 Let's practice moving around a bit.

-We're going to work in that `unix_workshop` directory.
+We're going to work in that `unix_lesson` directory.

 First we did something like go to the folder of our username.
-Then we opened `unix_workshop` then `raw_fastq`
+Then we opened `unix_lesson` then `raw_fastq`

 Like on any computer you have used before the file structure within unix is hierarchical, like an upside down tree with root (/) as the starting point of the tree-like structure: